department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/platform-release-plan.md

 ## Guidance

-_This Release Plan Template is intended to help ensure your new VSP product or feature is ready for launch and will deliver the desired user outcomes._
+_This Release Plan Template is intended to help ensure your new Platform product or feature is ready for launch and will deliver the desired user outcomes._
 * _In Phase 1, you will test your product to learn how it'll actually be used, what problems it might create, and then fix/adjust if necessary prior to going live._
 * _In Phase 2, you will define the launch communications plan and post-launch KPIs. **You can close this ticket once you have completed Phase 2**._
 * _Phase 3 is optional - you may use it to document post-launch results._